radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 **Mitigation**:

 Tampering with the dashboard service-account or creating malicious services would require access to modify the radius-system namespace.
 Our threat model assumes that the operator has limited access to the radius-system namespace using Kubernetes' existing RBAC mechanism.
+We should also revisit the threat model and provide a more robust set of authorization controls when granular authorization policies are added to Radius.

 **Status**: